itsyouonline/testing/performance_testing/Performance_Objectives.md

 8- Transactions per second: This graph shows the number of transactions per second for each sampler.
 It counts for each seconds the number of finished transactions. it will also display the failed transactions.
    - Transaction is just an atomic unit of work.
 It's the smallest change to a system that a external observer can perceive.
-For example, if you put an insert and an update in a single database transaction, the database guarantees that no query on the database would "see" the inbetween state.
+For example, if you put an insert and an update in a single database transaction, the database guarantees that no query on the database would "see" the in between state.